elystanz/README-generator/README.md

 https://user-images.githubusercontent.com/95983252/163257182-8a93adb3-8b7f-40b4-9a68-396630624d4b.mp4

 ## License
-This repo is not protected under any license
+This repo is not protected under any license.

 ## Questions?
 Please feel free to reach out to me with any questions at elyse.stanziale83@gmail.com, or post an issue! 💜